vega/vega-label/README.md

 ![rect_stack](pics/label_rect_stack.png)

 Rect is used as the base mark to label.
-There is 2 sets of labels in this chart.
+There are 2 sets of labels in this chart.
 The first label is the overall height of each combined bars, and label positions is set to the outer top of each bar.
-The second label is the height of each bar, and label position is set to the inner top of each bar Here is the [Vega Specification](./specs/label_rect_stack.vg.json)
+The second label is the height of each bar, and label position is set to the inner top of each bar Here is the [Vega Specification](./specs/label_rect_stack.vg.json).

-This example is inspired by Vega [Stacked Bar Chart Example](https://vega.github.io/vega/examples/stacked-bar-chart/)
+This example is inspired by Vega [Stacked Bar Chart Example](https://vega.github.io/vega/examples/stacked-bar-chart/).

 ### In Bar Bhart - Bar Chart Example

 ![rect](pics/label_rect.png)

 Rect is used as the base mark to label.
 The label position is set to inner right of each bar as default, and outer right if bar is too small.
-Here is the [Vega Specification](./specs/label_rect.vg.json)
+Here is the [Vega Specification](./specs/label_rect.vg.json).

 ## With symbol